asalamon74/pktriggercord/pentax_scsi_protocol.md

 The reason Pentax is using `offset` design to pass the arguments is that, on some old Pentax cameras, the buffer to receive `SCSI command` associated data is very small (maybe just 4 bytes), so the arguments has to be passed in multiple times (such as one by one), so an `offset` is necessary to tell the camera where the arguments in current `SCSI command` should be put in the `arguments buffer`.

+It's important to check the byte-order of the camera.
+Older Pentax cameras have Big-Endian system, K-3 or later Pentax cameras have a Little-Endian system.
+The arguments data buffer should be constructed in the same way of camera's.

 ### 2.2 Send Command

 The `TT` code for sending command is `0x24`.